ibm-cloud-docs/virtual-servers/vsi_migrating_dedicated.md

 First, go to the device menu and make sure that you have the correct account permissions to complete the tasks.

 * Go to your console's device menu.
 For more information, see [Navigating to devices](/docs/virtual-servers?topic=virtual-servers-navigating-devices).
 * Make sure that you have any necessary account permissions and device access.
-Only the account owner, or a user with the **Manage Users** classic infrastructure permission, can adjust the permissions.
+Only the account owner, or a user with the `Manage users` classic infrastructure permission, can adjust the permissions.

-For more information about permissions, see [Classic infrastructure permissions](/docs/account?topic=account-infrapermission) and [Managing device access](/docs/virtual-servers?topic=virtual-servers-managing-device-access).
+For more information about permissions, see [Managing device access](/docs/virtual-servers?topic=virtual-servers-managing-device-access).

 ## Migrating from the dedicated host
 {: #migrating-from-the-dedicated-host}

 Use the following steps to migrate dedicated host instances to another dedicated host within the same POD from the device details page of the *original dedicated host*.

 1. From the **Devices** menu, select **Device List**.
 2. Select either the host or the hosted instance from the list.
 3. Click the **Actions** drop-down list next to the dedicated instance to be migrated.
 4. Select **Migrate** and enter the host where the instance is migrating to.
 Remember, the target host must be within the same POD as the original host.
 5. Click **Migrate** to begin the migration.

 The migration begins immediately.
 During the migration, the dedicated instance is offline until on its new host.
 You can view the target host’s Device Details page to make sure the instance migrated correctly.